AltropInc/alt/doc/script/TypeNumeric.md

 # Numeric

 Numeric classes representing numeric values that have the property of arithmetic calculation such as addition, subtraction, multiplication, and division.
 Numeric interfaces can be further divided into four categories: integral, real, rational, and complex.
 The integral class specifies [whole numbers](https://en.wikipedia.org/wiki/Integer) that can be represented without a fractional component.
-The real class represents [real number](https://en.wikipedia.org/wiki/Real_number) values that have a continuous quantity, but their bit-representation in platform is approximate due to the limited number of bytes used to store their values.
+The real class represents [real number](https://en.wikipedia.org/wiki/Real_number) values that have a continuous quantity, but their bit-representation in platform is approximate due to the limited number of bytes used to store their values, and they are often referred as [floating point numbers](https://en.wikipedia.org/wiki/Floating-point_arithmetic).
 The `rational` class represents fractional numbers by exact ratios of two integers.
 Complex numbers have a real and imaginary part, which are each a real number.

 ## Numeric Interfaces